Previous dayApril 21, 2026Next day

 4.2 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.5 earthquake 84 km SSW of Unalaska, Alaska at 18:00 UTC on April 21, 2026.
+Reports of a magnitude 2.5 earthquake 84 km SSW of Unalaska, Alaska came in on April 21, 2026 at 18:00 UTC.
 At a depth of just 4.2 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
-Coordinates: 53.238°, -167.218°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 53.238°N, -167.218°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-21